zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 /**
  * Slightly different strategy for this one - we're
- * 1. Piping delayed user book selection to vary the search phrase
+ * 1. Piping delayed user book selection to vary the search phrase depending on
+ * which book is selected
  * 2. creating a streams of individual characters
  * 3. spacing out the emissions by 100ms (this is the inter-keystroke time)
  * 4. using scan to combine the previous characters